Last Updated on

-- You know exactly when you’re wrong because market structure has broken
+- You know exactly when you’re wrong because the market structure has broken

 - You’re using “barriers” in the market to prevent the price from hitting your stops

 - You need wider stop loss if the structure of the market is large (this results in a smaller position size to keep your risk constant)

 If you want to learn more, go read 13 ways to set your stop loss to reduce risk and maximise profits.

 Now, let’s move on…